nioinnovation/service_tests/README.md

 You can also validate signals associated with publishers and subscribers by putting a JSON-schema formatted JSON file in one of three locations: `project_name/tests`, `project_name/`, or one directory above `project_name/`.
 For more information, see [http://json-schema.org/](http://json-schema.org/) and [https://spacetelescope.github.io/understanding-json-schema/UnderstandingJSONSchema.pdf](https://spacetelescope.github.io/understanding-json-schema/UnderstandingJSONSchema.pdf).

-Signals publishing to the specified topics will be validated according to the file specification.
+Signals published to the specified topics will be validated according to the file specification.

 For instance, this JSON schema will make sure that all signals published to the topic "test_topic" are dictionary objects with at least one property.
 All signals going into this topic are required to have a "test_attribute" attribute, which can be a string or integer.
 Any additional properties on the signal must be of type integer.